Certify This! … Court Reporting Students and Court Reporters

 Vitamins are important.
 Include amino acids, Vitamin C, E, and B complexes.
 Sublingual B-12 can be placed under your tongue before any test.
 Hatha Yoga improves concentration, building strong back and arm muscles; great for people hunched most of their day.
 Learn exercises which permit you to quickly send fresh blood into your spine and brain.
 And this ‘fresh blood’ calms nervous energy.

 Court reporters understand that there are two parts to many national and state certification tests – a written and a skills portion.
-Court Reporter Reference Books & CDs has a textbook, a workbook and a study guide — plus a ‘CRRT’ CD Software Program, Court Reporter Reference Tutorial, to assist you to prepare for the written portion of your court reporting certification examinations.
+Court Reporter Reference Books has an updated/revised Purple Books textbook, workbook, companion study guide, and a realtime vocabulary workbook to assist you to prepare for the written portion of your court reporting certification examinations.

-The books and CD will teach you how to take a test.
-You will learn about the ‘d/a’ – distracting answer.
-Currently, there is only one textbook on the market to assist individuals to pass national NCRA RPR, RDR and state CSR, CCR written tests.
+Purple Books sets teach you ‘how’ to take a test.
+Currently, there is only one textbook on the market to assist individuals to pass national NCRA RPR, RDR; State CSRs, and NY’s Civil Service written tests.
+The link for Purple test-prep books is http://crrbooks.com/index.php?cPath=26

-Individuals using CRR Books & CDs material have a 95% successful pass rate on national and certification written exams passing the WKT, written certification test, the first time.
+Individuals using Purple Books material have a 98% successful pass rate with Purple Books Sets (Complete Set and Trio Set) on national and certification written exams passing the WKT, written certification test, the first time.
 If you are studying alone for the test or working to improve your skills, www.CRRbooks.com would be honored to assist you with the written portion of your state and national certification.

 The second portion of the test concerns speed and accuracy.